AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

 #### HA in an inter-region deplyoment - Controller AND CoPilot

 - In this case of an HA event occurring for both the Controller and the CoPilot in an inter-region HA deployment, both the Controller and the CoPilot will restored in the DR region.
 This case assumes a regional outage, because both the Controller and the CoPilot have an HA event.

+#### Private Mode Support

+- Private-mode with controller HA is supported 7.1 onwards.
+- Inter-region HA is not supported with private-mode.
+- Controller has to be launched with a public IP address.